 In the early years (1998-2000), the formation featured: Alexander Hartgers (trumpet), Roelant Hollander (sax, beat creator), DJ Phaze (turntables), Johan Schipper (Fender Rhodes), Rutger Renden (bass) and Roy Kieftenbelt (percussion).

-...
-In 2007 the members of the formation were: DJ Emotion and DJ Ivo-but-not (turntables), Chavdar Gochev (guitar) and Roelant Hollander (saxophones, beat creator).
+In 2007 the members of the formation were: DJ Emotion and DJ Ivo-but-not (turntables), Chavdar Gochev (guitar) besides Roelant Hollander (saxophones, beat creator).

 2012: On the released single "Ain't So Blue Blues", Blues Funk & Rock guitarist Wood and vocalist Neicho "Reggie" Petrov participate.